Participating Universities at the SI-UK University Fair 2022

 Oxford is a great place to be a student - rich in heritage yet focused on the present day with a vibrant, cosmopolitan atmosphere.
 The University have a long standing reputation for employability, and are host to two national centres of excellence in teaching and learning.

-Plymouth University is one of the largest universities in the UK, with over 32,000 students, including around 3,000 international students from over 100 countries, enrolled.
+The University of Plymouth is one of the largest universities in the UK, with over 23,000 students, including around 2,000 international students from over 100 countries, enrolled.
 It can trace its roots back to the Plymouth School of Navigation, founded in 1862 and was formally given full university status in 1992.

 Plymouth was awarded the Queen's Anniversary Prize in 2012 for its worldwide reputation for marine and maritime education and research and 11 subjects were recently rated among the top ten in the UK for student satisfaction.
 The city is also ranked 11th in the UK for most cost-effective places to study.
-Over 12,000 Plymouth University students per year benefit from placements and work-based learning.
+Over 12,000 Plymouth students per year benefit from placements and work-based learning.

 It is currently the only post-1992 university to have its own medical school, and has strong partnerships with other universities and institutions in the south west.
 Various departments have undergone much development in recent years, particularly the library and student union, faculties of Health and Education and Society and Marine Science.

-Queen's University Belfast is a member of the prestigious Russell Group of universities and located in Belfast, the Northern Ireland capital.
+Queen's University Belfast is a member of the prestigious Russell Group of universities and is located in Belfast, the Northern Ireland capital.
 Queen's University was founded in its original form in 1845 and gained formal university status in 1908.
-23,000 students from over different 80 countries are currently enrolled and the University was recently ranked 23rd on the Times Higher Education’s list of the 100 most international universities in the world.
+24,000 students from over different 80 countries are currently enrolled and the University was recently ranked 23rd on the Times Higher Education’s list of the 100 most international universities in the world.